vollmerr/std-20/README.md

 Use `npm run test:watch` to rerun tests on only files changed (by default) after every file save.
 To update snapshots, use this command and press `u`.

+## Deploying
+### html
+To deploy the html to the wordpress environment open a ticket to the `OCIO ITSM Services/CDT Website Support` group.

+The code in `public/wordpress.html` is the content that should be placed in wordpress.

+### javascript + css
+This project uses the `bpa-azure` package for deploying to Azure Blob Storage, which relies on environment variables being set.

+To setup the environment for deployment copy the `.env.sample` to `.env.dev` and `.env.prod`, then fill out the corresponding variables

+To run deployments, use `npm run deploy` for deploying to dev and `npm run deploy:prod` for production.

 ### Environment Variables
 Environments can be configured using the `.env.<ENV>`, where `<ENV>` is the environment.
 For example, `.env.local` targets running the application locally.
 Copy the `.env.sample` to the corresponding environment name to get started.